junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 <br>

 The blackness behind his eyelid is not pure black anymore, it seems.
-As the table and the candle lights shake harder, there are glitters of sparks shining inside the black curtain like summer night's fireflies, like splashed sparks after gunshot.
+As the table and the candle lights shake harder, there are glitters of sparks shining inside the black curtain like summer night's fireflies, like splashed sparks after a gunshot.

 Dean stares at them hard, widening and squinting his eyes while his eyelids are still closed.
 He sees the lights moving, wondering if it's his own imagination or the candle lights somehow grow strong enough that it's burning through his eyelids.